toddsundsted/ktistec/README.md

 To run an instance of Ktistec as part of the Fediverse, you'll need a server with a fixed hostname.
-In the Fediverse, users are identified by (and content is addressed to) a hostname and a username.
+In the Fediverse, users are identified by (and content is addressed to) a username and a hostname.

 ## Building